 The Sun is a fascinating astronomical object to observe.
 However, extreme care is required if you wish to observe the Sun safely.
 Never look directly at the Sun with the naked eye or with any optical instrument.
 You must be familiar with the safe observing methods before attempting to observe the Sun.

-The Solar Observing part of this website gives my solar observations since 1997 and throughout the last solar cycle and much more!
+The Solar Observing part of this website gives my solar observations since 1997 and throughout the last two solar cycles and much more!
 Included is information on how to observe the Sun..

-Since 2006 the Sun has been in a prolonged period of low solar activity (solar minimum).
+The Sun is perhaps just past the peak of the current solar cycle.
 Below is a recent drawing of the Sun with sunspots and plots of the average sunspot number and sunspot size seen each month over recent years.

-Since early 2009 I've been taking astronomical images using an Imaging Source webcam and a standard camera lens using a small telescope (ETX 105) or a small solar telescope (PST).
-Objects imaged include the Sun, the Moon, the planets (Jupiter and Saturn) and various star fields.
-An example image is shown below while more can be seen via the Astro Imaging part of the website.
+Since early 2009 I've been taking astronomical images using an Imaging Source webcam with a wide angle lens, a standard 135mm camera lens using a small telescope (ETX 105) or a small solar telescope (PST).
+Objects imaged include the Sun, the Moon, the planets (Jupiter and Saturn), meteors and various star fields.
+An example meteor image is shown below while more images can be seen via the Astro Imaging or Meteor parts of this website.

 Noctilucent Clouds (NLC)